 If you do decide to include FLI in your Will, please let us know!
 We would love to talk to you about your gift and make sure we properly thank you for your generosity.

-For more information about how you can enjoy the special tax benefits of the CARES Act by giving to FLI, contact your tax advisor or feel free to contact Trey Dimsdale, an FLI attorney who manages our legacy giving initiative.
+For more information about how you can enjoy the special tax benefits of the CARES Act and utilize other planning vehicles to create a legacy giving program to FLI, contact your tax advisor or feel free to contact Trey Dimsdale, an FLI attorney who manages our legacy giving initiative.

 * First Liberty does not provide estate planning or tax advice, and assumes no responsibility for the suitability to your situation of tax planning techniques referenced here.
 To reach your philanthropic goals, you should seek advice from estate planning professionals concerning your individual situation.